-Self-assessment a uestions
+Self-assessment anestions Dell appendiffer questions

-12. for Do all settings in which the agency provides waiver services provide opportunities and support recipients to use their initiative, autonomy, and independence in making life choices? □ Ye S .
+12. for Do all settings in which the agency provides waiver services provide opportunities and support recipients to use their initiative, autonomy, and independence in making life choices? □ Ye s □ No .
 For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 13. to Do all settings in which the agency provides waiver services optimize opportunities for recipients make choices regarding daily activities?
-CMS guidance Recipients must have choices regarding activities including whether to participate in a group activity or to engage in other activities that may or may not be pre-planned. □ Ye S $\square$ No .
-For each setting that does not meet this requirement, list the name and address of the setting, and the agency will do to bring it into compliance 14. to Do all settings in which the agency provides waiver services optimize opportunities for recipients make choices regarding the physical environment?
-CMS guidance Physical settings must meet recipient needs by being accessible, and should not appear to be the same for everyone; for example, recipients must have choices regarding room décor and furnishings so that the setting does not appear to be institutional in nature. □ Ye S . □ N o .
-For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 15. to Do all settings in which the agency provides waiver services optimize opportunities for recipients choose with whom to interact? □ Ye s the agency will do to bring it into c ompliance. and agency will The state of the s
+CMS guidance Recipients must have choices regarding activities including whether to participate in a group activity or to engage in other activities that may or may not be pre-planned. □ Ye S □ No .
+For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 14. to Do all settings in which the agency provides waiver services optimize opportunities for recipients make choices regarding the physical environment?
+CMS guidance Physical settings must meet recipient needs by being accessible, and should not appear to be the same for everyone; for example, recipients must have choices regarding room décor and furnishings so that the setting does not appear to be institutional in nature. □ Ye S . □ No .
+For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 15. to Do all settings in which the agency provides waiver services optimize opportunities for recipients choose with whom to interact? □ Ye s